Centre for Public Policy Research: CPPR Academy

-CPPR offers internship opportunities to undergraduate and graduate students looking to engage with the public policy space.
+CPPR offers internship opportunities to undergraduate and graduate students.
 It has hosted more than 100 interns from different educational and cultural backgrounds, who have become its campus ambassadors in India and abroad.

 CPPR Quarterly Lecture Series

 The CPPR Quarterly Lecture Series is one of the prestigious events organised by CPPR, which has helped cement its position as one of the leading policy think tanks in India.
 Through the lecture series, CPPR aims to stimulate thought processes and inspire people to act through talks, debates and discussions on social, political, economic, strategic and legal areas.